lightstep/cloud-native-observability/02 - customers-and-engineers.md

 Addressing this requires not only data hygiene and defensive coding practices, but a strong understanding of security boundaries within a transaction.

-Scheduling adds another wrinkle to transaction telmetry, as well.
+Scheduling adds another wrinkle to transaction telemetry, as well.
 Asynchronous dispatch of a transaction (consider multiple independent calls to a profile service, a products service, an order history service in order to build a user dashboard in a web client) leads to unbounded context growth, and requires us to